 - Those Wacky Nazis: Mr. X, also known as "Commander", and hisMajor Sergeant.

-- Wounded Gazelle Gambit: the freckled boy's MO: pretend to be accidentally injured by a family, accept ospitality from said family, move his family inside the house as well...
+- Wounded Gazelle Gambit: The freckled boy's MO: pretend to be accidentally injured by a family, accept hospitality from said family, move his family inside the house, and take everything from inside.